kgisl/cs8251/notes/unit5.md

 The value of this expression is called the offset or the displacement.
 Because the account number is between 1 and 100 but the byte positions in the file start with 0, 1 is subtracted from the account number when calculating the byte location of the record.
 Thus, for record 1, the file position pointer is set to byte 0 of the file.
 The symbolic constant SEEK_SET indicates that the file position pointer is positioned relative to the beginning of the file by the amount of the offset.
 As the above statement indicates, a seek for account number 1 in the file sets the file position pointer to the beginning of the file because the byte location calculated is 0.
 Figure 11.13 illustrates the file pointer referring to a FILE structure in memory.
 The file position pointer in this diagram indicates that the next byte to be read or written is 5 bytes from the beginning of the file.

 The function prototype for fseek is where offset is the number of bytes to seek from whence in the file pointed to by stream—a positive offset seeks forward and a negative one seeks backward.
-Argument whence is one of the values SEEK\_SET, SEEK\_CUR or SEEK\_END (all defined in <stdio.h>), which indicate the location from which the seek begins.
-SEEK\_SET *indicates that the seek starts at the beginning of the file*; SEEK\_CUR indicates that the seek starts at the current location in the file; and SEEK_END indicates that the seek starts at the end of the file.
+Argument whence is one of the values SEEK\_SET, SEEK\_CUR or SEEK\_END (all defined in stdio.h), which indicate the location from which the seek begins.
+SEEK\_SET *indicates that the seek starts at the beginning of the file*; SEEK\_CUR indicates that the seek starts at the current location in the file; and SEEK\_END indicates that the seek starts at the end of the file.

 For simplicity, the programs in this chapter do not perform error checking.
 Industrial strength programs should determine whether functions such as fscanf (lines 36–37), fseek (lines 40–41) and fwrite (line 44) operate correctly by checking their return values.
-Function fscanf returns the number of data items successfully read or the value EOF if a problem occurs while reading data.
-Function fseek returns a nonzero value if the seek operation cannot be performed.
-Function fwrite returns the number of items it successfully output.
+Function fscanf returns the number of data items successfully read or the value **EOF** if a problem occurs while reading data.
+Function **fseek** returns a nonzero value if the seek operation cannot be performed.
+Function **fwrite** returns the number of items it successfully output.
 If this number is less than the third argument in the function call, then a write error occurred.

-### Reading Data
+### Reading Random Access Data

 Function fread reads a specified number of bytes from a file into memory.
 For example,